KNG: The K-Norm Gradient Mechanism: Examples

 In this section, we examine the empirical performance of the KNG mechanism on quantile regression compared to the exponential mechanism.
 KNG samples from the density \eqref{eq:QR} using the $\lVert \cdot \rVert_\infty$ norm and setting $C_X=1$, and the exponential mechanism samples from

 We assume, as in subsection \ref{s:linSims} that $B=1$.
-Detials on the exponential mechanism can be found in the Appendix.
+Details on the exponential mechanism can be found in the Supplementary Materials.
 Note that objective perturbation cannot be used in this setting, as discussed in subsection \ref{s:QR}.

 For the simulations, we use $\tau=1/2$ and the true regression vector $\theta_{1/2}^* \in \mathbb R^{2}$ is $\theta_{1/2}^* = (0,-1)$.
 For each $n$ in $10^1,10^2,\ldots,10^5$ we run 100 replicates of Algorithm \ref{SimulationRegression} at $\epsilon=1$.
 Samples from KNG and the exponential mechanism are obtained using 1000 steps of a one-at-a-time MCMC algorithm.
 At the end, we compute the average distance over the 100 replicates for each estimator and for each sample size $n$.
 The results are plotted in Figure \ref{fig:LinearPlot}, taking the base 10 log of both axes.
 At each $n$ value and for each mechanism, the monte carlo standard errors are between $0.04403$ and $0.06028$, in terms of the log-scale.